kkipngenokoech/GithubCardComponent/README.md

 # GithubCardComponent

-A bunch of github users and their profiles
+A bunch of github users and their profiles being displayed using class components